 Best coffee shops in Boston

 Between the expansive seating, subway tiles, and overall sophistication of the space, you’re forgiven for thinking you’ve walked into a bistro.
-The industry veteran George Howell has quite the resume, and his outlet inside the urbane Godfrey Hotel provides an excellent spot for focusing on the beans of his labor.
+Industry veteran George Howell has quite the resume, and his outlet inside the Godfrey Hotel provides an excellent spot for focusing on the beans of his labor.
 There’s a massive marble bar, two espresso machines, coffee education classes, a retail corner for purchasing brewing equipment and beans, and a menu of upscale treats.
 But the coffee drinks still reign supreme, including specialty drinks like The Original (a frozen blend of coffee, milk and sugar).

 Among an unending sea of cafés serving drip-coffee in styrofoam, it’s refreshing to sip a rich pour-over out of a stout ceramic mug.
 By serving Stumptown coffee, Thinking Cup is the best choice if you’re within spitting distance of the Boston Common.
 Keep an eye on the expert baristas as they produce Instagram-worthy lattes.